ybressler/ETL-Public-Dataset/README.md

 download this data (into properly transformed json records) locally.
 Perfect for a NoSql DB.
 But not yet ready for a RDBMS.

-10. You can now query your database from your database!
+10. You can now query your data from your database!
 Hoorah!

 ---
 # About the Data